nekkon/RockPaperScissors/README.md

 * Shared provider
 * Unit tests

+## A few words

+This app was created in a few hours.
+If there was a Restful API, a game betweeen players would be possible.
+If I had more time I would had created some e2e tests and more unit tests.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.